hughrun/pocketsnack/README.md

 ### Settings

 You will need to copy `settings/settings-example.py` to a new file - `settings/settings.py` before you start.
-You can do this however you like, but from the command line you could use `cp settings/settings-example.py settings/settings.py`, and then edit it with a text editor like `nano` or VS Code, but any text editor will do the job.
+You can do this however you like, but from the command line you could use:
+`cp settings/settings-example.py settings/settings.py`,
+and then edit it with a text editor like `nano` or VS Code, but any text editor will do the job - you could even use TextEdit or Notepad.

 You can adjust most settings, but the defaults in `settings-example.py` should be ok for most users.
 Check the comments in `settings.example.py` for an explanation of each setting.